zsparal/api-documentation/source/reference/oauth2/authorize.rst

    :type: string
    :condition: optional

-   Allows you to redirect not logged in merchants to login or signup page.
-Defaults to login if omitted.
+   Allows you to specify if Mollie should show the login or the signup page, when the merchant is not logged in at Mollie.
+Defaults to the login page.

-   Possible values: ``login`` ``signup``
+   Possible values: ``signup``

 Response
 --------